 The field of engineering plays a vital role in shaping the modern world.
 From designing skyscrapers to developing cutting-edge technology, engineers have the power to transform ideas into reality and contribute to the progress of society.
-The field encompasses many disciplines, such as mechanical, electrical, and computer science.
-Across these different areas, engineers are at the forefront of technological advancements, pushing the boundaries of what is possible and finding solutions to complex challenges.
+The field encompasses many disciplines, such as mechanical, electrical, and computer science engineering.
+Across these different areas, engineers are at the forefront of technological advancement, pushing the boundaries of what is possible and finding solutions to complex challenges.

-In this article, we will delve into the world of engineering in India, exploring the journey to becoming an engineer in the country.
+In this article, we will delve into the world of engineering in India and explore the journey to becoming an engineer in the country.

 How to Become an Engineer in India